fallenapollonian/fallenapollonian.github.io/articles/race.md

 ### Expert Opinion

-The concept of race is generally rejected amongst anthropologists in the United States and Canada.
-Rejection is moderate in Europe, sizable in Poland and Cuba, and lowest in Russia and China.
-This suggests that there is cross-country variation in rejecting the race concept without global consensus [(Lieberman et al., 2004)](https://hrcak.srce.hr/file/8770).

 ### Clustering or Gradients

 Looking at a single loci of an individual, there is a relatively high probability of racial misclassification of the individual.
 This drops to zero when looking at a sufficiently large number of loci [(Edwards, 2003)](https://pubmed.ncbi.nlm.nih.gov/12879450/#:~:text=Abstract,between%20populations%20or%20ethnic%20groups).
 Thus, while the vast majority of genetic variation exists between members of a human population or ethnic group, this does not imply that one may be more genetically similar to a member of another group than a member of one's own.